uni-medical/MedIM/README.md

 ## Roadmap & TO-DO

 We will first support more pre-training of STU-Net on different datasets.
-And the next step is to support more pre-trained medical image models.
+The next step is to support more pre-trained medical image models.

-A easy-to-use interface compatible for MONAI/nnU-Net is still under development.
-If developed, you can use a more elegant way to deploy medical image models with Python/PyTorch ecosystem.
+An easy-to-use interface compatible with MONAI/nnU-Net is still under development.
+Once developed, you will be able to deploy medical image models more elegantly within the Python/PyTorch ecosystem.